-You can set up a connection to the Internet with your router as follows:
+You can set up a connection to the Internet with your PABX system as follows:

-• Dial-up connections over ISDN (using PPP protocol, with one or two ISDN B channels, i. e. at 64 kbit/s or 128 kbit/s).
+• Dial-up connections via ISDN (using PPP protocol, with one or two ISDN B channels, i.e. at 64 kbit/s or 128 kbit/s).